Tapico/tapico-msw-webarchive/README.md

 # @tapico/msw-webarchive

 A utility to drive requests handlers through a `.har` web-archive file for the Mock Service Worker library.
-This utility allows you easily mock server handlers by using `.har` web-archive file which can be created by using applications like Charles, ProxyMan or the Chrome Developer Tools.
+This utility allows you to easily mock server handlers by using `.har` web-archive file which can be created by using applications like Charles, ProxyMan or the Chrome Developer Tools.

 ## Using the .har file